October 2025 Bulletin

 We invite you to pray with us on the High Holy Days; and consider becoming part of the CEI family by joining.
 It is possible to obtain entrance by speaking with our membership chairperson, Anna Spor (412-944-9967) and being put on the Guest List.
 We hope you will become a full member of CEI and/or make a donation to help defray operating costs.

-Please remember to bring your fob to all High Holy Day services for admittance.
+Please remember to bring your fob to all high holy day services for admittance.
 Entrance to the building will be through the front door only.

 Starting Times and Decorum